-1. Data as of September 2023 2.
-Selection processes involving blue collars, or similar technical roles, and related to USA and Canada perimeter are not included as a result of local anti-discriminatory legislation which does not allow gender to be monitored in the recruiting phase 3. # of countries of implementation of such initiatives
+1. Selection processes involving blue collars, or similar technical roles, and related to USA and Canada perimeter are not included as a result of local anti-discriminatory legislation which does not allow gender to be monitored in the recruiting phase 2. # of countries of implementation of such initiatives